splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/2-put-together/3-0-setup-macos.md

 ## 6. Check Environment Variables

-Through this installation process, some steps *should* have edited your computer's environment variables.
-We now need to ensure the required *paths* have been added to your **PATH** environment variable.
+Through this installation process, some steps *should* have edited your computer's environment variables, or your "Shell Profile" file.

-If the previous steps have installed correctly, you should see the following lines in your `.zshrc` file (or `.bashrc` if you are using `bash` instead of `zsh`):
+To ensure the required *paths* will be added to your **PATH** environment variable each time you open a new Terminal shell, you will need to check that your **"Shell Profile" file** contains the following lines:

 ```bash
 export PATH="$HOME/.splashkit:$PATH"